Jun

 ________________________________________________

 Our recent move brought a few changes for us, one of which was the need for a microwave.
-I wanted a larger size oven because I like to defrost meat in my Pyrex baking dishes and those dishes don’t fit in the smaller models.
+I wanted a larger size microwave because I like to defrost meat in my 11 x 13 glass baking dishes and those dishes don’t fit in the smaller models.
 I checked the prices in several stores and found that the price range was $89-$209 for the size I wanted.

 Spending $100 or more just didn’t make sense with our budget.
-I could have purchased a smaller, cheaper model, but I decided to conduct a little experiment: How long could we go without a microwave?
+I could have purchased a smaller, cheaper model but I decided instead to conduct a little experiment: How long could we go without a microwave?

 You might think that I’m crazy, and at first my family did too.
 There were immediate complaints: